00rders/certifications/security-plus/02_architecture-and-controls/03_non-repudiation.md

 ### 🧠 Core Concepts

-**Non-repudiation** ensures that a user or system **cannot deny** performing an action, sending a message, or initiating a transaction.
+**Non-repudiation** ensures that a party **cannot deny** the authenticity of their actions, messages, or transactions.

-It provides proof that:
+It provides verifiable proof that:

-- **The message came from a known sender**
+- A message or action **originated from a specific sender**
-- **The message was not altered**
-- **The sender cannot later claim they didn’t send it**
+- The content was **not tampered with** in transit
+- The sender **cannot deny** having sent the message

-Non-repudiation is built on the combined use of:
+Non-repudiation is achieved by combining:

-- **Authentication** — confirms the sender’s identity
+- **Authentication** — Verifies identity
-- **Integrity** — verifies the data hasn't been modified
+- **Integrity** — Ensures data is unchanged
-- **Digital signatures** — provide cryptographic evidence of authorship
+- **Digital signatures** — Bind identity and content cryptographically

 ---

-### 🔐 How It Works (Using Asymmetric Cryptography)
+### 🔐 How Digital Signatures Provide Non-Repudiation

-- The sender hashes the message, then encrypts the hash with their **private key**
-- This encrypted hash becomes the **digital signature**
+1. **Message is hashed** (e.g., with SHA-256)
+2. The hash is **encrypted with the sender’s private key** — creating the digital signature
-- The receiver:
+3. The receiver:
-  - Decrypts the signature using the sender’s **public key**
+   - **Decrypts** the signature using the sender’s public key
-  - Re-hashes the received message
+   - Hashes the received message independently
-  - Compares the two hashes to confirm the message:
+   - **Compares** the two hashes:
-    - Was authored by the sender
-    - Was not altered in transit

-This method creates **cryptographic accountability**.
+     - If they match: the message is authentic and unaltered
+     - If they differ: tampering is detected

+🔁 This process guarantees that only the **private key owner** could have created the signature — and that the message has not been changed.

 ---

-### 🧾 Use Cases Where Non-Repudiation Is Critical
+### 🧾 Where Non-Repudiation is Used

-- **Legal contracts and electronic signatures**
+- **Digital contracts and e-signatures** (e.g., DocuSign, Adobe Sign)
-- **Financial transactions and wire transfers**
-- **Audit trails and security logs**
+- **Wire transfers and payment approvals**
+- **Software distribution (code signing certs)**
-- **Email and secure messaging (PGP, S/MIME)**
+- **Secure messaging** (PGP, S/MIME)
-- **Supply chain integrity (software signing, blockchain)**
+- **Audit logs in regulated environments (SOX, HIPAA, PCI-DSS)**

 ---

 ### 🔐 Why It Matters in Security

-- Prevents users or attackers from denying actions that left a trace
-- Enables **forensic investigation**, **legal enforcement**, and **policy accountability**
-- Essential in environments where actions must be **verifiable and attributable** (e.g., financial services, government, regulated industries)
+- Provides legal and forensic evidence in disputes
+- Prevents false denials in sensitive operations
+- Enables:
+  - **Attribution** of actions to users
+  - **Enforcement** of corporate policy
+  - **Trust** in automated and remote transactions

 ---

 ### 💼 Real-World SOC Example

-> A finance employee claims they never authorized a wire transfer to an external account.
+> A user claims they never submitted a privileged access request.
-> The SOC analyst reviews the logs and finds a digitally signed approval sent via a secure system.
+> The SOC analyst pulls system logs showing the request was signed with the user’s private key.
+> The analyst:
-> Using the employee’s **public key**, they verify the digital signature was created with the employee’s **private key**.
+> - Verifies the digital signature using the user’s public key
-> The hash matches, confirming the message’s integrity and authorship.
+> - Matches the message hash to the signed hash
+> - Confirms authorship and integrity
+>
-> The organization proves the action occurred and holds the employee accountable — enabling both legal protection and internal review.
+> The evidence proves the user initiated the request — satisfying compliance and preventing false repudiation.

 ---